 His previous overseas assignments included New York (1997-1999 and 1981-1985) Los Angeles (1987-1990), and San Francisco (1975-1980).
 In the Department of Foreign Affairs, he held senior roles as Executive Director, Office of Consular Services (August 1986-February 1987) and Assistant Secretary, Office of Asian and Pacific Affairs (May 1999 to 11 January 2002).

 Ambassador Gaa represented the Philippines in various United Nations conferences, as well as multilateral and regional meetings, seminars and training.
 He served as Adviser of the Philippine Delegation to the 36th and 53rd United Nations General Assemblies (1981 and 1998, respectively).
-He attended several ASEAN Senior Officials meetings and various bilateral dialogue meetings as member of the Philippine Delegation.

 Ambassador Gaa obtained his Bachelor of Arts (A.B.
 Political Science) degree from Manuel L. Quezon University in 1966.
 He graduated from the University of the Philippines in 1970 with a Bachelor of Laws degree and from New York University in 1985 with a degree in Master of Laws (International Legal Studies).

 He passed the government career service exam in 1968, the Philippine Bar Examination in 1970 and the State Bar of California, U.S.A. in 1990.
 His previous legal work experience was as tax and compliance attorney at Petrophil Corporation (1974-1975) and as trial attorney at the Office of the Solicitor General (1971-1974).

 Ambassador Gaa was presented with the Gawad Sentenaryo (Centennial Award) in 1999 by the National Centennial Commission and the Distinguished Service Award in 2000 by the Department of Foreign Affairs.